brittanyrw/emojibops/docs/local_dev_walkthrough.md

 ### Local Development Instructions

-1. Check the Issues and Pull Requests to see if the [song](https://github.com/brittanyrw/emojibops/labels/add%20songs) is listed.
-If it is not listed as an issue or Pull Request, continue to the next step.
-If there is an Issue of Pull Request, choose something else to add.
+1. Check the [Issues](https://github.com/brittanyrw/emojibops/labels/add%20songs) to find a show or movie to add.
+Find an Issue that has not been assigned to someone and comment inside of that Issue asking to work on it.
+Make sure the Issue does not have a `needs review` label.
+This label means that the Issue has been added by someone that is not a maintainer and has not been approved yet.
+Once the Issue has been assigned to you, continue to the next step.
+Wait until you are assigned before continuring.
+If there are no open Issues, please check the project later for new Issues.
+Only add a card if you are assigned an Issue.
 2. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.
 3. Once the repo is forked, you will be taken to the forked repo.
 4. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.
 5. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
 Run the following command in the terminal, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojibops.git`;
 6. After the command has been run, in the terminal, navigate into the EmojiBops project folder: `cd emojibops`.
 7. Open the `emojibops` project in your text editor of choice.
-Edit the `data.js` file by clicking on the pencil icon and add a new object for your song in alphabetical order.  **Note: If the song title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
-Refer to the card overview above for requirements for the different object keys.
+Edit the `data.js` file by clicking on the pencil icon and add a new object for your song in alphabetical order.
+Make sure there is a comma between your object and the objects above and below.
+Refer to [the card overview section](/card_overview.md) for requirements for the different object keys.
 Make sure to save your file after you have made changes.

 Use the following object as a template: